Changwon: Geography

 Changwon is located on the southeastern coast of the Korean Peninsula, on the Nakdong River delta looking out onto Masan Bay.
 The city is surrounded by mountains, the highest of which are Mt.
 Bulmo (802 m), Mt.
 Jeongbyeong (567 m), and Mt.
 Jangbok (582 m).
+As a representative planned city in South Korea, Changwon is primarily situated in a basin surrounded by these mountains, featuring a well-organized grid-like urban layout designed for industrial and administrative efficiency.

 The city also comprises several small islands in Masan Bay and along the coast including Dot island, Sokuri island, and several uninhabited islands.

 The city has four distinct seasons.
 The climate of Changwon is a humid subtropical climate (Köppen: Cwa) with very warm summers and cold winters.
 The average temperature ranged between 2.8 C in January to 26.5 C in August.
 The average annual precipitation is 1527 mm.
 Between 1980 and 1990 there was an annual average of around 116 sunny days a year (32% of the year), and between 1990 and 2000 an average of 135 (37%).